 ii.)
 Competitors may not buy, barter, or pool fishing locations from any person, including the hiring of guides, within 30 days prior to the event for use during any competition day.

-iii.)
+iv.)
 During official practice and competition days, competitors are required to have documented proof of a minimum of $100,000 boating liability insurance covering the boat being used.
 A copy of proof of insurance must be with the boat being used and must cover the competitors using that boat.
-Random checks may be conducted at tournament registration and/or at tournament weigh-in.
+Additionally, random checks may be conducted at tournament registration and/or at tournament weigh-in.
 Any competitor not in compliance will be disqualified.

-b.
-Deposits: Anglers may secure their position by paying a non-refundable deposit of $900.00 (three events) in a division.
-The remaining balance of entry fee is due on or before January 25, 2021, no exceptions.

 c.
+Deposits: Deposits will be accepted beginning at 8:00 am CST on October 19, 2021 anglers may secure their position by paying a non-refundable deposit of $900.00 (three events) in a division.
+The remaining balance of the entry fee is due on or before January 25, 2022, with no exceptions.

-Waiting List: If an event has more than 150 entries, a waiting list will be available.
-Open positions for an event will be filled from this list beginning January 26, 2021.
+e.
+Waiting List: Priority entry will be given to package and deposit entries.
+If an event has more than 150 entries, a waiting list will be established.
+Open positions for an event will be filled from this list beginning January 26, 2022.
 Anglers not getting a position will have their entry fee returned.

 The favorable public reputation of ABA as a sanctioning organization in the sport of fishing, the integrity of its officials, and the reputation of its media properties are valuable assets and tangible benefits for ABA.
 Accordingly, it is an obligation of competitors to refrain from comments to the news media that unreasonably attack or disparage the integrity of tournaments, tournament officials, sponsors, fellow members, fellow anglers, or the ABA organization.
 Competitors are encouraged to express themselves and have the right to question rules officials.
 Responsible expressions of legitimate disagreement with ABA policies are encouraged as opposed to attacks upon the integrity of the rules or officials.
 However, public comments that an angler knows, or should reasonably know, will harm the reputation of ABA, ABA officials or sponsors shall be considered conduct unbecoming a professional and will result in disciplinary action.